 Time Trial Director

 Jeremy is an all to familiar person when it comes to making sure the Time Trial group runs smoothly from start to finish.
 He’s been around the competition scene since before NASA AZ was formed, racing with Tage and others through the years!
-With two TT groups (Big Bore and Small Bore, along with driving in big bore himself (and ST in Race Group), he splits the TT responsibilities with Eric (see below).
+With two TT groups to handle between Big Bore and Small Bore, along with driving in big bore himself (and ST in Race Group), he splits the TT responsibilities with Eric (see below).

 Chief Driving Instructor

 John is a man of few words as he is primarily responsible for staffing, training and logistics for all HPDE Instructors.
 If he has done his job well, you won’t even know he’s there (literally, he might not be!).
 If you are an expert level driver and feel you have exceptional teaching teaching ability and are interested in becoming a certified NASA instructor, don’t hesitate to reach out as the organization is always looking for great talent but more importantly, great teachers!

 HPDE1 Classroom Instructor